 We have a new angel in the family.
 And yes, my sister named her Angelica.

-Her giggles positively affects everyone.
+Her giggles positively affect everyone.
 She’s the entertainer during family gatherings and the spreader of good vibes.

 I fully forgave my sister and fervently accepted our young angel.
 I believe that is what love is all about—acceptance, forgiveness, compassion, and understanding.
 Family always weigh better than individual happiness and sacrifices.

 We want to show the world that the child who was unwanted at first brings back the warmth and compassion in the family.

 I know I will stay long as breadwinner and running away is not an option.